 Desire To Patch Things Up

-You might go through a time period of unanswered phone calls or text messages.
+You might go through a period of unanswered phone calls or text messages.
 Whichever party didn’t initiate the breakup can feel that the relationship is salvageable with an act of kindness.
 Perhaps you were at fault for neglecting something.
 Maybe you were blindsided by the breakup.

 Baggage To Carry

 Sadly, many unmarried people breakup over pregnancies.
 Now the question of child support lingers.
-With either of these situations, there is a need for ongoing conversations and mutual agreements.
+In either of these situations, there is a need for ongoing conversations and mutual agreements.
 Each can stir conflicting positive and negative emotions.

 It might be too early to consider, but the strong emotions you feel may not be those of a loving union.
 Unilateral or bidirectional obsessions can feel similar.
 Other than the attraction, what else did you have in common?
 Was this person a true complement to your abilities?

 Are You Better Off?

 During the time that you are in a close relationship, you either maintain a hope that the bad aspects will improve or you ignore them.
 Perhaps you felt the pros outweighed the cons.
 Now you can make a more objective assessment.
 Emotions are strong but logic can prevail.